GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 IX.
 Control Procedures

-The Vice President of Financial Services will establish procedures for the control of Duke’s investment in Plant and Equipment, including:
+To ensure capital assets are appropriately recorded and managed, the Vice President of Finance has established procedures for monitoring Duke’s investment in Plant and Equipment, including:

-- Verification of the accuracy of records for each capitalized item by a physical inventory at least once every 24 months.
+• Verification of the accuracy of records for each capitalized item by a physical inventory at least once every 24 months.
+Results of all departmental moveable equipment inventories are sent to the Department Head, Management Center and Internal Audit.

 GAP - Plant, Property, and Equipment